Huotes/CommitMaker/README.md

 Chuck Norris was once in a knife fight, and the knife lost.

 Chuck Norris sleeps with a pillow under his gun.

+A Chuck Norris-delivered Roundhouse Kick is the preferred method of execution in 16 states.